 Meet our Women in Cyber

 Cyber Security has become one of the most popular and fast-developing fields in technology across the globe to date.
 Women currently make up 20% of the world’s population of Cyber professionals.
 Globally, Deloitte has been collaborating with clients and member firms to promote gender diversity in the Cyber Security industry and working towards closing the gap.
-Deloitte is working towards equal opportunity in Cyber roles, with over half of our Women in Cyber team across the Caribbean and Bermuda region having diverse roles at a leadership level.
+The Cayman Islands firm is a leading example as to how Deloitte is working towards equal opportunity in Cyber roles, with over half of their Women in Cyber team having diverse roles at a leadership level.

-Read Rosena's profile below to learn more about the Women in Cyber, the roles she plays at Deloitte, and how she is making an impact in the Cyber industry right now.
+Read Kelsey's profile below to learn more about the Cayman Islands Women in Cyber, the roles she plays at Deloitte, and how she is making an impact in the Cyber industry right now.

 How did you get involved in Cyber Security?